manosebas/FirmaEcDescentralizada/README.md

 # Decentralized FirmaEC

 ## Description
-This project involves the development and implementation of a decentralized e-signature system tailored for Ecuador, with three distinct yet interrelated components.
+This project involves the development and implementation of a decentralized e-signature system adapted to a public institution in Ecuador, with three distinct yet interrelated components.
 The system is designed to ensure the secure signing and verification of documents and certificates, using the e-signature standards mandated by the Ecuadorian government.
 The project is divided into three key parts:

 ### 1. Architecture and Foundation
 This component details the setup and configuration of the entire system, based on the guidelines from the Minka manual.
 It involves compiling necessary packages, setting up a WildFly server, deploying a Docker container with PostgreSQL, creating custom APIs, and establishing secure communication with the Ministry of Telecommunications (MINTEL).
 The outcome is a fully functional backend capable of signing documents, validating signatures, and verifying certificates with MINTEL.